leolabs/ableton-js/README.md

 Ableton.js uses UDP to communicate with the MIDI Script.
 Each message is a JSON object containing required data and a UUID so request and response can be associated with each other.

+### Used Ports

+Both the client and the server bind to a random available port and store that port in a local file so the other side knows which port to send messages to.

 ### Compression and Chunking